MELISSA FARROW EARLY FLUTES

 A useful instrument for galant and Classical music in A=430 is the A. Grenser model c.
 1790 (sounds very sweet in natural boxwood- copy by M. Wenner).
 It is warm and large enough also to play flute quartets (e.g. Mozart flute quartets), concertos by C.P.E.
 Bach and even some orchestral repertoire by Haydn and Mozart.

-The main orchestral instrument I use for Mozart and Haydn symphonies up until Schubert and for later flute quartets is the 8 keyed H. Grenser model c.1810 in grenadilla (copy by R. Tutz).
-It is flexible enough to sound good with forked 'baroque fingerings' and also stronger, evenly-coloured fingerings with the help of the keys.
-It is responsive and carries well above an orchestra.
-It is pitched at A=430.
+The main orchestral instrument I use for Mozart and Haydn symphonies up until Schubert and for later flute quartets is either the 8 keyed A. Grenser model c.1790 in grenadilla ( copy by M.Wenner) or the 8 keyed H. Grenser model c.1810 (copy by R. Tutz) .
+These are flexible enough to sound good with forked 'baroque fingerings' and also stronger, evenly-coloured fingerings with the help of the keys.
+They are responsive and carry well above an orchestra, pitched at A=430.

-The latest model flute I have found to be enjoyable and flexible is the W. Liebel 9-keyed flute c.1830 in grenadilla (copy by F.Aurin).
+A simple system model flute I have found to be enjoyable and flexible is the W. Liebel 9-keyed flute c.1820-30 in grenadilla (copy by F.Aurin).
 With its metal-lined head joint it has the potential to make a very large orchestral sound yet also offers hundreds of special fingering choices to create huge dynamic and colour differences.
-With it's tuning slide, it can tune from A=430-445.
-I have played this flute for two quite different recordings: in 2016 a live recording of Paganini's violin concerto with period instrument orchestra with Shunske Sato and the Australian Brandenburg Orchestra and modern day chamber arrangements of Beethoven Piano Concerto 1 and 3 with Dr. Neal Peres da Costa and Australian Haydn Ensemble, for fortepiano, flute, bass and string quintet.
+With its tuning slide, it can tune from A=c.
+430-445.
+I have used this flute for three quite different recordings: the first to mention is my very new recording of mostly Viennese music for flute and piano with Erin Helyard which was released with ABC Classics in September 2023; secondly, a live recording of Paganini's violin concerto with Shunske Sato and the Australian Brandenburg Orchestra; the third a recording of modern-day chamber arrangements of Beethoven Piano Concerto 1 and 3 with Dr. Neal Peres da Costa and the Australian Haydn Ensemble.
 In this small combination the flute is employed both as a wind colour and a blending timbre to the strings at times and as the Liebel model is very flexible and full of sonorities, it makes a good contribution to the ensemble timbres.
-See the Discography for details of these recordings.

 To repeat myself, there are SO many other models of flutes available in replica form by excellent makers.
-I wish I could try them all, until then I can only recommend what I know.
+I wish I could try them all, until then I can only recommend what I know well.

 Good luck with your journey of fluting!